trufanov-nok/ta-lib-rt/README.md

 Additions

-* QtCreator project files tree is added to c\ide\qt So not sources could be build from QtCreator.
+* QtCreator project files tree is added to c\ide\qt So not sources could be built from QtCreator.